mhvwerts/ddm-toolkit/README.rst

 Installation
 ------------

 There is no specific installable package yet for this toolkit, and it does not need separate installation.
 In order to use the toolkit, download this Github repository as a ZIP file (or 'clone' the repository) and unpack it in a separate folder on your computer.
 The scripts can be run from the command line using a suitable Python environment.
 We recommend Anaconda Miniconda3 with the `conda-forge`_ channel.
-The toolkit requires Python 3.6 or higher, and needs ``numpy``, ``scipy``, ``matplotlib`` and ``lmfit``.
+The toolkit requires Python 3.6 or higher, and only needs ``numpy``, ``scipy``, ``matplotlib``.

 -----------